hashicorp/terraform-provider-google-beta/website/docs/r/compute_backend_service.html.markdown

 * `ttl` -
   (Optional)
-  Liftime of the cookie.
+  Lifetime of the cookie.
 Structure is documented below.

 * `name` -
   (Optional)